 What will my child learn?

 Each camp and class is tailored to a specific theme and age group.
 Activities are custom-designed to align with the theme, while also encouraging children to develop critical thinking skills and foster their ability to work together.
 Our approach is designed to help children create relationships, build self-esteem and improve self-confidence – all while having fun!

 How will my camper share what he/she has learned?

 Do I need to pre-register?

 Yes, we ask that all participants are pre-registered for camps and classes.
 This helps us ensure we have adequate materials for all participants.
 Classes and camps do have a maximum capacity to ensure we can provide the best-possible experience for participants.
 Early registrations are recommended, and a waitlist option is available for camps/classes that reach capacity.
 You can register directly on line or by calling the theatre at 717-848-8623.

 Are parents required to be on-site during the class/camp?

 What is DreamWrights’ early drop-off/late pick-up policy?

 A late fee of $5.00 per 15 minutes will be charged for late pick-ups.
 We kindly ask that parents/guardians call ahead if they will be late for pick-up, as appropriate arrangements will need to be made with DreamWrights staff.

 What does tuition cover?
 Are there scholarship options?

 Class and camp tuition varies based on the length and number of class sessions.
 Tuition fees help DreamWrights, a non-profit organization, cover a portion of the costs of producing the classes.
 Dream Scholarships provide full-week summer camp tuition and are awarded based on financial need.
 For more information, please click here.

 What happens if I need to withdraw my camper?
 Do you offer refunds?

-We offer 100% refunds within 30 days of camp/class start date and 50% up until 2 weeks (14 days) prior to the start date.
+We offer 100% refunds up until 30 days prior to the camp/class start date and 50% up until 2 weeks (14 days) prior to the start date.
 No refund is offered if you withdraw from a class or camp less than 2 weeks before start date (including during the camp or class term).
 If DreamWrights cancels a class/camp due to low enrollment, a full refund will be given.